tejaswigowda/ame3942017/ASSIGNMENTS/Final/README.md

 ![Template](x.png "Sensor Data")

-The use should be able to switch between "live data view" (Assignment 7) or peruse through "History" (Assignnment 6).
+The user should be able to switch between "live data view" (Assignment 7) or peruse through "History" (Assignnment 6).

 ## References
 - code handout from assignments.